johngunaseelan/Hypoglycemia-Detection/README.md

 <H3>Testing</H3>

 The dataset was divided into 60/40 Train test split.
-The model was able to predict with a maximum of 82% accuracy.
+The model was able to predict with a maximum of 82% accuracy(AUROC).
 The ROC-AOC curve is displayed below.

 ![roc-aoc-image](https://github.com/johngunaseelan/Hypoglycemia-Detection/tree/DataWrangling/Meta/roc-aoc.png "")